 Your department has a set of personnel policies, which includes information on its procedures and its criteria for reappointment, promotion, tenure, discretionary increases, etc. You can obtain it from either your department secretary or your chair.
 It's very important to understand what is expected and how the various personnel actions will proceed.
 It's equally important to develop an understanding of the norms your department has for the materials you will offer in presenting your case.

-In addition to departmental criteria, SUNY Fredonia has established guidelines on the evaluation of teaching for tenure-track faculty and faculty seeking promotion.
+In addition to departmental criteria, The State University of New York at Fredonia has established guidelines on the evaluation of teaching for tenure-track faculty and faculty seeking promotion.
 A copy of this report is located at the end of this guide.

 Each year at the beginning of the fall semester, Academic Affairs circulates its Master Calendar for the academic year.
 One key item is an indication of the timetables for various personnel actions.
 Make sure to give yourself ample time to prepare whatever materials you will need to present for any personnel actions you'll face during the academic year.